 Sometimes things come up that may force you to cancel participation in the conference -- a health issue, a family emergency, etc. In such an event, contact the SCMS Home Office via the cancellation form and the Chair of your panel or workshop immediately and inform them that you will not be able to participate in the conference.
 If you are the Chair of a panel or workshop you should also inform your panelists to see if one can step into your role as chair and then report this to the Home Office as well.

 Obviously extenuating circumstances do crop up, but not to attend the conference without a legitimate reason when your proposal was accepted is unprofessional.
 If an individual habitually cancels, that individual may find her or his proposals will receive less favorable attention for future conferences.

 If I cannot attend the conference may someone else present my paper?

 No. SCMS policy requires the paper author to be physically present at the conference to give the paper.
 Substitute readers are forbidden and Skype presentations are not permitted.

 If I cannot attend the conference may I present my paper via Skype?

 No. SCMS policy requires that the paper author must have registered and be present at the conference to give her/his paper.
 The paper cannot be delivered by another person and it cannot be presented via Skype.

 May I substitute a different paper than the one indicated in my proposal?

-No. Your paper (or panel or workshop) was judged and accepted on the merits of the proposal.
+No. Your paper (or panel, workshop, roundtable) was judged and accepted on the merits of the proposal.
 You cannot substitute something different after your proposal has been accepted.

 How long should my presentation be?